 Library Use Only items are held for ten days before being returned to the owning library.
 If you cannot view your item within ten days, or require a long-term hold, please contact Circulation staff.

-Locally owned materials may be renewed through your library account in Mirlyn.
+Locally owned materials may be renewed through your library account.
 For interlibrary loan materials, renewals can be requested through ILLiad from 5 days before to 2 days after the due date.
 Renewals depend entirely on the lending library.
 Notification will be sent via email for any approved or denied renewal request.
 If the item is more than 2 days overdue, email our office to request a renewal.
 However, some libraries will not grant renewal requests once the item has become overdue.

 Items that have been checked-out for more than 9 months may need to be renewed in person at the ILL office.

 Recalls occur when another patron requests an item you have checked out, or when the owning library needs their item back on a rush basis.
 Locally owned items will receive a Recall Notice from Circulation.
 When an interlibrary loan item is recalled, we will send you a notice via email, giving you 3 days to return it.

 Items are subject to recall at any time by the owning library.
 If you are leaving town for an extended period of time, please return your ILL items or leave them in a place accessible by someone who may return them for you in case of a recall.

 Ann Arbor patrons should return their recalled item directly to the ILL office by the new due date.
 UM Flint and UM Dearborn patrons can return their items to either the Thompson Library or the Mardigian Library.
 Items not returned by the new due date will result in your borrowing privileges being suspended on the next business day.